HK-0712/4507_manus_version/report/Project_Review.md

 - Should be: "`getDescription()` returns a description"

 **Line 45**: ❌ Grammar Error
-- Current: "The EnsembleManager class act as invoker"
+- Current: "The EnsembleService class act as invoker"
-- Should be: "The EnsembleManager class acts as the invoker"
+- Should be: "The EnsembleService class acts as the invoker"

 **Line 46**: ❌ Grammar Error
 - Current: "It maintain two stacks"